krzysztoffiok/twitter_sentiment/README.md

 [Train your own Deep Learning Language Models or reproduce our results with Google colaboratory](https://colab.research.google.com/drive/1K-XQJnauYvULdwUO3vELy9dJ1DHR_53b) </br>
 Select the runtime type Python3 with GPU acceleration for reasonable performance if you wish to train you own Deep Learning Language Models or simple CPU runtime if you want to use embeddings computed in our work.

+Important: in some cases due to Google Colaboratory GPU memmory limitations training of all Deep Learning Language Models may not be possible.

 If you wish to try our code locally:
 ## Installation:
 Please clone this repository and extract zipped files.